 A student may use federal student financial aid to help defray the expenses of off-campus programs.
 Please remember that summer terms are the last terms in the academic year.
 This means that financial aid for summer will be packaged according to students’ remaining eligibility for the current academic year.

-Students enrolled in a program of study abroad approved for credit by the University of Mississippi may be considered enrolled at the University of Mississippi for the purpose of receiving Federal Student Aid such as Federal Pell Grant, Iraq and Afghanistan Service Grant, SEOG, TEACH, Work-Study, Direct Loans, Perkins Loan, and PLUS loans.
+Students enrolled in a program of study abroad approved for credit by the University of Mississippi may be considered enrolled at the University of Mississippi for the purpose of receiving Federal Student Aid such as Federal Pell Grant, Iraq and Afghanistan Service Grant, SEOG, TEACH, Work-Study, Direct Loans, and PLUS loans.

 The Office of Financial Aid works closely with the Study Abroad Office to ensure that our students receive the financial aid they are qualified for while attending their student abroad program.

 Students wishing to enroll in a University of Mississippi Study Abroad Program must apply with the Study Abroad Office and meet with the Office of Financial Aid to determine the process and availability of Federal, State, and Institutional aid.

 The Office of Financial Aid will update the student’s cost of attendance for the term abroad and will determine when a student’s aid can be disbursed.
 Aid can only disburse 5 days prior to the actual start date of the study abroad program.
 Advisors will discuss budgeting issues and encourage students to work with the Study Abroad Office to know what their charges and expenses will be while studying abroad.

 If a student is planning on receiving any federal Title IV (Pell Grant, Iraq and Afghanistan Service Grant, SEOG, TEACH, Work-Study, Direct Loans, and PLUS loans) during their term abroad, they will need to complete the Study Abroad Financial Aid Agreement.